Hussein-L-AlMadhachi/clanga/README.md

 * Generate resposnive styles programmatically using JavaScript.
 * Improve reusability and maintainability of your styles.
 * Simplify the management of dynamic styles.
-* Effortlessly customizable and extendable
+* Effortlessly customizable and extendable.

 ``` bash
 npm install clanga-compose